ning/cosmic/README.md

 ## JMX

-The JMX plugin allows Cosmos2 scripts to interact with exposes [JMX resources](http://docs.oracle.com/javase/tutorial/jmx/index.html) exposed by services running on the JVM.
+The JMX plugin allows Cosmic scripts to interact with exposes [JMX resources](http://docs.oracle.com/javase/tutorial/jmx/index.html) exposed by services running on the JVM.

 This plugin requires JRuby and the [jmx4r](https://github.com/jmesnil/jmx4r) gem: